AlaminSarkerFRII/AlaminSarkerFRII/README.md

 Hi there 👋 <br/>
 # I am a Full Stack Developer (MERN)
-I am an enthusiastic developer who like to explore new technologies in order to keep a pace with the competitive world.
+<p align="justify"> I am an enthusiastic developer who like to explore new technologies in order to keep a pace with the competitive world.I am improving my web development skills.
+Every day I want to learn something new and share my knowledge with my students and others.</p>

 - 🔭 I’m currently working on MERN Stack Projects
 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on Github
-- 💬 Ask me about React.js Development, MERN Stack Development
+- 💬 Ask me about React.js Development, MERN Stack Development, Python
 - 📫 How to reach me: alamin.sarker4241@gmail.com
 - 😄 Pronouns: Developer
 - ⚡ Fun fact: staying with new things